arghadipmanna101/Flipkart_Clone/README.md

 2. Make sure you are on the "Current Repository" view.
 If not, go to "File" and select "Add Local Repository" to add your repository.

-3. In the "Current Repository" view, ensure you are on the branch that you want to submit a pull request for.
+3. In the "Current Repository" view, ensure you are on the branch which you want to submit a pull request for.
 If you're not on the correct branch, use the "Branch" menu to switch to the correct branch.

 4. Once you're on the correct branch, make your changes and commit them to the branch.
 You can do this by clicking the "+" button in the upper-left corner of the GitHub Desktop window, making your changes, and then entering a commit message.